EchoMAV/donington_docs/docs/software.md

 To ensure the settings were applied, we recommend power cycling, then reconnecting to the GNSS unit, navivate to NMEA/SBF Out tab and ensure the output you set up in the previous step has persisted across a power cycle.

+Repeat the settings for COM2, configuring the stream type desired for connection to the Jetson.

 Please find information [here](https://customersupport.septentrio.com/s/article/How-to-integrate-latest-Septentrio-GNSS-receivers-with-Ardupilot-using-Pixhawk-standard-boards) for additional info about configuring Septentrio devices with ArduPilot.

 ## Unique Board Identifier